XRPLWin/XRPL-NFTTxMutationParser/README.md

 ## Description

-Parses NFT XRPL Transaction (`NFTokenMint`, `NFTokenBurn`, `NFTokenAcceptOffer`, `NFTokenCancelOffer`, `NFTokenCreateOffer`) with account context and returns affected NFT, direction that NFT was transferred, minted or destroyed, and outputs roles referencing account has in specific transaction.
+Parses NFToken and URIToken (referred as NFT) Transactions (`NFTokenMint`, `URITokenMint`, `NFTokenBurn`, `URITokenBurn`, `NFTokenAcceptOffer`, `URITokenBuy`, `NFTokenCancelOffer`, `URITokenCancelSellOffer`, `NFTokenCreateOffer`, `URITokenCreateSellOffer`) with account context and returns affected NFT, direction that NFT was transferred, minted or destroyed, and outputs roles referencing account has in specific transaction.

 With this parser you can find out what has happened with referencing account after transaction was executed.
 For example when token is minted - parser will output token ID and direction IN, this means referenced account was minter and new token is added to reference account ownership.